circleci/circleci-docs/jekyll/_cci2/api-intro.md

 `<project_type>/<org_name>/<repo_name>`

 The `project_slug` is included in the payload when pulling information about a project as well as when looking up a pipeline or workflow by ID.
 The `project_slug` can then be used to get information about the project.
-It is possible in the future the shape of a `project_slug` may change, but in all cases it would be usable as a human-readable identifier for a given project.
+It is possible in the future the shape of a `project_slug` may change, but for GitHub and Bitbucket projects it is currently usable as a human-readable identifier for a given project.

 ## Authentication
 {: #authentication }